MaverickMartyn/Gauntlet-of-Chaos/README.md

+---
+# Feel free to add content and custom Front Matter to this file.
+# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+layout: home
+title: The Gauntlet of Chaos
+permalink: /
+---

 # The Gauntlet of Chaos
 > This pack is focused on surviving the harsh environment in a modded hardcore scenario.
 There are multiple dangers in the form of natural disasters, new mobs, dungeons and bosses.